Back to Sengled Guides

 What Usually Goes Wrong

-• Weak WiFi signal where strip is installed
+• Weak WiFi signal where the strip is installed

 • Sengled Home app needs updating